 They come in two versions, Series EE and Series I. The former carries a fixed rate, and although they have an expiration date, they’re guaranteed to double in value over the course of 20 years.
 The latter are newer and come with both a fixed rate as well as a variable one to keep up with inflation.

 Series EE bonds pay interest until you cash them or they reach maturity at 30 years.
 They (and Series I) require a minimum purchase of $25 with a maximum of $10,000 per calendar year.
-Any Series EE issued between May 2021 and October 2021 comes at a paltry rate of 0.10%.
-In contrast, Series I bonds issued between May 2021 and October 2021 come with a rate of 3.54%.
-At that rate, over a one-year period, if you bought enough Series I bonds to hold your $5 million it would generate approximately $177,000 of interest.
+Any Series EE issued between May 2022 and October 2022 comes at a paltry rate of 0.10%.
+In contrast, Series I bonds issued between May 2022 and October 2022 come with a rate of 9.62%.
+The most you can put in a Series I bond is $15,000, which over a 12-month period would generate $1,443.

 Of course, with the lower risk of these bonds comes lower returns.
 You might not make as much as you would if you invested in something like dividend-paying stocks.
 Plus, the fixed rate on the Series EE can put you at a disadvantage against inflation.